SathyaBhat/sathyabh.at/content/weekly-notes-14-2023/index.md

 ### Links of the week

-This week I've got couple of links I found fascinating:
+This week I've got three links that I found fascinating:

 * [What lesser-known accessories do you use with your computer?](https://news.ycombinator.com/item?id=35429801) - Tired with your clickety-clack mech keyboard, shiny RGB lights and still need something to fill up your desk?
 Give this thread a read.